Coroner releases name of victim killed in Saturday's shooting - Local News 8

 Coroner releases name of victim killed in Saturday’s shooting

 IDAHO FALLS, Idaho (KIFI) - The name of the man killed Saturday night has been released.
-The Bonneville County Coroner, Rick Taylor, said Eric Leask, 51, died from a single gunshot wound.
+The Bonneville County Coroner Rick Taylor said 51-year-old Eric Leask died from a single gunshot wound.

 Leask is the homeowner where a man allegedly broke into a home and shot two people.